Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

    xrt_trace=false
    data_transfer_trace=coarse
    stall_trace=off
-   trace_buffer_size=1M
-   continuous_trace=false
    app_debug=true
-   [Emulation]
-   debug_mode=off
    ```

 ## Conclusion

 In this lab you ran the vector add kernel using the hardware emulation flow, and reviewed the reports.
 Then, you used a precompiled solution to download the application and kernel onto the AWS F1 instance and validated the functionality in hardware.
-You also analyzed profile and application timeline reports generated during running the application in actual hardware.
+You also analyzed profile and application timeline reports generated when running the application in actual hardware.

 ---------------------------------------